-Most video game characters seem to have incredibly durable legs; they can survive just about any fall that isn't into a Bottomless Pit
+Most video game characters, especially in 2D games, seem to have incredibly durable legs; they can survive just about any fall that isn't into a Bottomless Pit.

 This trope is about the ones that can't.